 - work professionally as an individual and in a team

 - develop computer-based solutions appropriate to the social, political, international, economic and environmental contexts in which they are applied

 - engage in the process of continuing learning needed to retain the necessary level of Professional Skills and knowledge in the area of Computer Science

 On completion of The Bachelor of Computer Science, students will be eligible for professional membership of the Australian Computer Society.

 To qualify for The Bachelor of Computer Science, a student must complete 108 units with a grade of P or NGP or better in each topic, according to the program of study below.

 Not all topics are necessarily available in a given year.

 Students achieving a credit level average or better at the end of third year will be eligible to commence a Bachelor of Science (Honours) degree program in Computer Science - a separate one-year award focusing on advanced coursework and a research project.

-Students who completed 108 units of the Bachelor of Computer Science (Honours) will be deemed eligible for the award of the Bachelor of Computer Science and may exit with the Bachelor of Computer Science without transferring through SATAC.
+Students who completed 108 units of The Bachelor of Computer Science (Honours) will be deemed eligible for the award of Bachelor of Computer Science and may exit with The Bachelor of Computer Science without transferring through SATAC.

 Core - Year 1 topics